UK Council for Psychotherapy

 Emotional counselling in London & emotional psychotherapy - bad moods, low moods, severe emotional mood swings in women, moodiness, Author: Meg Wills, Title: 196 - I tried to keep it bottled up

-Spacing Out, Tuning Out, Going Numb, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off Sometimes we may need our own space at times to manage our overwhelming thoughts, feelings, hurt, pain, old traumas, grief.
-Our nervous system may be in shock.
+Spacing Out, Tuning Out, Drifting Off, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off Sometimes we may need our own space at times to manage our overwhelming thoughts, feelings, hurt, pain, old traumas, grief.
+Our nervous system may be overwhelmed or in shock.
 We may go into a flight or freeze mode or experience paralysis over making decisions.
 Struggling to live in the moment, we may also need to retreat into our cave to protect ourselves or reflect.
 (Yet for some this reflection may turn into repeatedly going over old ground, or worrying about future scenarios.)
 How we communicate what we feel and what we need may be important.
 Some of us may have got too comfortable (e.g. in our state of independence), remain stuck or lost there for longer that is good for us or others, struggling to bring what's inside, out.
 And on the outside we may continue to keep busy through our distractions or some may turn to binging on unhelpful habits, addictions including food for comfort, pornography yet inside feel emotionally numb as if thinking on autopilot with no time to reflect.
 Flooded by emotions, we can turn ourself on and off, yet rarely be present.
+We can drift off somewhere and the therapy can explore this process with us.
 We may lack vitality.
 We may have become overly self-reliant, self-sufficient (sometimes to the point of stubbornness) and be hard to reach, yet disconnected inside, maybe disassociated, in a daze, as if in a daydream, in lockdown as if our body/feelings have closed down and we are just going through the motions, yet in a state of fuzziness.
 Our disassociation may point to difficulties in integrating past feelings, memories, social reactions of others.
 Numbing our own feelings, as if in a bubble - not part of the world, not feeling what we really feel or in a state of suspension, inertia, struggling to notice the life we are experiencing, we may tell ourselves "Don't feel anything" or "Be perfect" and have switched off not only our feelings but maybe our mind goes blank as well.
 It can be as if our brain has shut down as if on automation.
 In limbo or as if in some sort of time lapse, we may have become vacant, distant, as if watching ourself from afar, in flight mode (conversely, we may be good at observing others).
 Going into our cave may be the easy bit (for some it can end up like a sulk).
 Finding our way out, moving towards the light, may be challenging and the therapy can explore this with us, so our feelings don't become de-pressed, feel flat (see also Depression Counselling London - Psychotherapy For Depression).
 Lost or stuck inside, we may also have bottled up our tears.
 Struggling to open up emotionally, repressing, suppressing our feelings, maybe bypassing them, we may be emotionally numb inside, as if we are spaced out, can't feel, are empty of emotion (or for others our emotions may lay hidden just underneath the surface, as if waiting to come out - see also Emotional Void, Emotionally Blocked, Emotional Freedom - Embracing Our Emotions).
 We may struggle with having empathy not only for others but for ourself.
 Feeling as though we don't (or can't) fit anywhere, we may have become lethargic, numbed ourself, switched off, which has become a cutting off, as if a part of us has frozen, expressing life's mundaneness.
 As if every day merges into one we may frequently daydream, keep our feelings hidden from our self, lost our passion, desire, focus, struggling to give ourselves the attention we need (see also Counselling For ADHD, Counselling For ADD - Familiar Experiences).
 We may withdraw, disengage or become remote, close off our heart (including in our relationship), become cynical, unreachable or desensitised, maybe worrying about being real inside.
 Procrastination may follow.
 What we ignore, deny or disown (including any guilt or shame) doesn't seem to go away.
 Sometimes our numbness can be our inner child's way of not feeling our inner abandonment.
 (See also The Pain & Joy Of Life - Opening Our Heart To Heal Love)

-Emotional counselling London - bad or low moods, mood swings, moodiness
+Emotional counselling in London, Camden, near Kings Cross - bad moods or low moods, mood swings and moodiness Emotional counselling London - bad or low moods, mood swings, moodiness

 Emotional counselling London, Camden, Kings Cross Psychotherapy - emotional growth, emotional problems, emotional distress, gut feelings, intuition, Author: Chris Booth, Title: Bubble